fametrano/fametrano.github.io/_pages/about.md

 Scientific Director,
 Ferdinando Ametrano teaches
-"[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)" at Politecnico di Milano and University of Milano-Bicocca.
+"[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)" at University of Milano-Bicocca and Politecnico di Milano.
 Former [Head of Blockchain and Virtual Currencies](https://www.finextra.com/videoarticle/1241/blockchain-needs-a-native-digital-asset) in Intesa Sanpaolo bank, he has been Planning Committee member of the [Scaling Bitcoin Conference](https://scalingbitcoin.org/)